Cromwellian conquest of Ireland: Guerrilla warfare, famine, and plague

 This phase of the war was by far the most costly in terms of civilian loss of life.
 The combination of warfare, famine and plague caused a huge mortality among the Irish population.
 William Petty estimated (in the 1655–56 Down Survey) that the death toll of the wars in Ireland since 1641 was over 618,000 people, or about 40% of the country's pre-war population.
 Of these, he estimated that over 400,000 were Catholics, 167,000 killed directly by war or famine, and the remainder by war-related disease.
 Modern estimates put the toll at closer to 20%.

 In addition, some fifty thousand Irish people, including prisoners of war, were sold as indentured servants under the English Commonwealth regime.
 They were often sent to the English colonies in North America and the Caribbean where they subsequently comprised a substantial portion of certain Caribbean colony populations in the late 17th century.
 In Barbados, some of their descendants are known as Redlegs.

 Eventually, the guerrilla war was ended when the Parliamentarians published surrender terms in 1652 allowing Irish troops to go abroad to serve in foreign armies not at war with the Commonwealth of England.
 Most went to France or Spain.
-The largest Irish guerrilla forces under John Fitzpatrick (in Leinster, Edmund O'Dwyer (in Munster) and Edmund Daly (in Connacht) surrendered in 1652, under terms signed at Kilkenny in May of that year.
+The largest Irish guerrilla forces under John Fitzpatrick (in Leinster), Edmund O'Dwyer (in Munster) and Edmund Daly (in Connacht) surrendered in 1652, under terms signed at Kilkenny that May.
 However, up to 11,000 men, mostly in Ulster, were still thought to be in the field at the end of the year.
 The last Irish and Royalist forces (the remnants of the Confederate's Ulster Army, led by Philip O'Reilly) formally surrendered at Cloughoughter in County Cavan on 27 April 1653.
+The English Parliament then declared the Irish rebellion subdued on 27 September 1653.
 However, low-level guerrilla warfare continued for the remainder of the decade and was accompanied by widespread lawlessness.
 Undoubtedly some of the tories were simple brigands, whereas others were politically motivated.
 The Cromwellians distinguished in their rewards for information or capture of outlaws between "private tories" and "public tories".